 Staff member What action to take if you have concerns Any member of staff, governor, volunteer, contractor or activity provider Discuss your concerns with the Designated Safeguarding Lead, or in their absence, with the Deputy Designated Safeguarding Lead, as soon as possible, before the child leaves for the day.
 It is important that the child is not sent home at the end of the day without taking the right protective action.
 Complete the child protection incident/welfare concern form and pass it to the Designated Safeguarding Lead.
 If the Designated Safeguarding Lead or their deputy is not available, you should contact the Front Door For Families yourself.
 Inform the Designated Safeguarding Lead about what actions you have taken.
-Designated Safeguarding Lead or Deputy You are concerned that the child is at risk of significant harm (Level 4 Threshold Document) Contact the Front Door For Families immediately.
+Designated Safeguarding You are concerned that the child is at risk of significant harm Lead or Deputy (Level 3 The Right Support at the Right Time Framework Guide) Contact the Front Door For Families immediately.
 If you believe that the child is in immediate danger, or you suspect a crime has been committed, you must also contact the police immediately.
-You believe the child is not at risk of significant harm, but the child or their family may need support (Level 2 or 3 Threshold Document) • Discuss your concerns with the parents/carers (and child if appropriate). • Use the Threshold Document to identify the level of need. • Discuss your concerns with senior colleagues in another agency, if necessary If your consultation results in the decision that the child and family are in need of help at Level 2 or 3 of the Threshold Document, provide additional support in the school and/or refer the child or their family to other agencies providing early help services. • Record all your consultations and decision-making on the child protection incident/welfare concern form sent by the staff member who contacted you originally.
+You believe the child is not at risk of significant harm, but the child or their family may need support (Level 2 The Right Support at the Right Time Framework Guide) • Discuss your concerns with the parents/carers (and child if appropriate).
+Use the Right Support at the Right Time Framework Guide to identify the level of need. • Discuss your concerns with senior colleagues in another agency, if necessary If your consultation results in the decision that the child and family are in need of help at Level 2 of the Right Support at the Right Time Framework

+Guide, provide additional support in the school and nursery and/or refer the child or their family to other agencies providing early help services . • Record all your consultations and decision-making on the child protection incident/welfare concern form sent by the staff member who contacted you originally.
 Update the chronology and add referral letters and forms to the child's file; create a stand-alone file, if one does not exit.
 Continue to update the file, including the chronology, as work progresses.